davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

 .. option:: -Wno-deprecated, -Wdeprecated

   Do not warn about usage of deprecated features.
-Deprecated Features.
+See :ref:`deprecated-features`.

 .. option:: -Wno-deprecated-declarations, -Wdeprecated-declarations